He wrote a blog post and shared it on Facebook. People criticized him for his worldview.

-His videos are no perfect (whatever perfect means to you).
-But I love his confidence and his perspective in life.
+He vlogs mostly about relationships and post them on Facebook.
+I love his confidence and his perspective on life.
 Sometimes I resonate.
 Sometimes I don’t.
 But that’s it.
 That’s the way it works.

-The problem, however, is that some people can’t stand other people’s perspectives.
-They never realize that it’s just about sharing worldviews: “Hey, this is how I see it.
+The problem is, some people can’t stand other people’s perspectives.
+They failed to realize that it’s just about sharing worldviews: “Hey, this is how I see it.
 How about you?”

 The goal is to share thoughts and start a discussion for growth and learning.

-Have you taken time to ruminate why they have that belief and how they developed that perspective?
+Have you taken time to contemplate why they have that belief and how they got that perspective?
 Have you taken time to read everything they write or hear everything they say or read their biographies?
-Have you taken time to understand, rather than trying to be right?
+Have you taken the time to understand, rather than trying to be right?